Little Nightmares 3: Everything you need to know about the horror game from Supermassive

 Little Nightmares 3 story and setting

 The Little Nightmares 3 story follows protagonists Low and Alone, two young children who became best friends when they encountered each other in a "lonely nightmare".
-Set again in the frightening universe of Nowhere, the two best friends are trapped in a place called the Spiral (a cluster of disturbing locations) and they'll have to work together to try and find a way out, or risk being condemned to a "fate worse than death".
+Set again in the frightening universe of Nowhere, the two best friends are trapped in a place called the Spiral (a cluster of disturbing locations) and they have to work together to try and find a way out, or risk being condemned to a "fate worse than death".

 There are plenty of odd locations, such as a sandy Necropolis where a giant baby resides, to a creepy candy factory and "filthy funfair" known as the "Carnevale".
-Each place the two encounter will be filled with residents who will try to hunt you down, so you can expect to face obstacles and be chased by some nasty inhabitants.
+Each place the two encounter is filled with residents who will try to hunt you down, so you can expect to face obstacles and be chased by some nasty inhabitants.

 Little Nightmares 3 gameplay